runrig-coop/hedgerows/index.md

 systems have largely been taken for granted, almost as a fact of nature.

 ## The Commons that Never Were Enclosed
-Designating something _a fact of nature_ can just as readily bestow reverence as it can cast disdain.
-The double meaning, though seemingly contradictory, is the same rhetoric that colonialist projects have used for centuries to justify the enclosure of both physical resources and indigenous knowledge.
+Designating something _a fact of nature_ may just as readily cast disdain as demonstrate reverence.
+This double sense, though seemingly contradictory, is precisely why colonialist projects have deployed the rhetoric of nature throughout history.
+With it they can justify their theft of land, resources, and knowledge from indigenous people, while also declaiming the sacred rights of private property.
+That nature may be weaponized in this way, with serious consequences for IP, technology and agricultural development, has been established most conclusively in the writings and activism of Dr. Vandana Shiva.

-Nearly a decade before Benkler, Boyle and Bollier drew the comparison between copyright expansion and enclosure — reacting as they were to the passage of the DMCA and Sonny Bono Act of 1998 — Dr. Vandana Shiva cited the history of enclosure in response to a different suite of international laws, treaties, and free trade agreements, all negotiated between 1989 and 1993.
+Nearly a decade before Benkler, Boyle and Bollier drew the comparison between copyright expansion and enclosure — reacting as they were to the passage of the DMCA and Sonny Bono Act of 1998 — Shiva cited the history of enclosure in response to a different suite of international laws, treaties, and free trade agreements, all negotiated between 1989 and 1993.
 This was the legal and financial framework that created the World Trade Organization (WTO), heralding a new era of globalization and unfettered neoliberalism.
 Shiva represented the Research Foundation for Science, Technology & Ecology (RFSTE), an organization comprised of scientists, conservationists, feminists, and peasant farmers.
-They resolutely opposed the environmental degradation and capitalist appropriation the WTO was poised to accelerate.
-The effects were already apparent in their cities and villages.
-Among the settlements was a treaty obligation to uphold intellectual property rights (IPR) granted by other signatory nations.
+They resolutely opposed the environmental degradation and capitalist appropriation the WTO was poised to accelerate, as the effects were already apparent in their cities and villages.
+Among the agreements was a treaty obligation to uphold intellectual property rights (IPR) granted by other signatory nations.
 This was of particular concern to Shiva because chemical companies were seeking patents that would privatize the germplasm of plants that Indian farmers had previously bred and cultivated.

 This was first demonstrated in the case of neem, a plant endemic to Southeast Asia.
 The neem seed produces an oil that can be used as a natural and highly